gskielian/Open-Educational-Resources/Robotics/README.md

 exist between it and the classroom.

-Using the extremely affordable Arduino (can get 20+ arduinos for the cost of one NXT), and choice sensors, studnets will build their own robot from basic-hardware components.
+Using the extremely affordable Arduino (can get 20+ arduinos for the cost of one NXT), and choice sensors, students will build their own robot from basic-hardware components.

 I am planning for the curriculum will overlap heavily with HS physics common core to allow for it to be incorporated into a HS physics curriculum.